 WHAT IS THE TEST FORMAT?

-IELTS consists of six components.
-All candidates take the same Listening and Speaking tests.
-There is a choice of Reading and Writing tests according to whether a candidate is taking the Academic or General Training module.
+IELTS consists of six modules.
+All candidates take the same Listening and Speaking modules.
+There is a choice of Reading and Writing modules according to whether a candidate is taking the Academic or General Training version of the test.